K9s/gitlab-release-pipeline/README.md

 Ideally semver should be handled automatically or at least in an automated manner.
 This is especially true for PATCH versions where the act of 'releasing' a particular version should automatically result in a 'bump' of version.

-RP handles Semver via [semver.py](TODO) which is used by the [`get:version`](TODO) job to determine current version, version to release (the bump) and does various checks to ensure the version to be built/released is valid.
+RP handles Semver via [semver.py](TODO) which is used by the [`set:version`](TODO) job to determine current version, version to release (the bump) and does various checks to ensure the version to be built/released is valid.

-All versioning is handled via git tags and the results of `get:version` are available to any job via environment variables via needs (see [Environment Variables](TODO) and [DAG](TODO) sections below for more details)
+All versioning is handled via git tags and the results of `set:version` are available to any job via environment variables via needs (see [Environment Variables](TODO) and [DAG](TODO) sections below for more details)

 The RP also includes jobs to automate [major](TODO), [minor](TODO) and [patch](TODO) semver bumps as well as